Ayarina/FridgeHelper/README.md

 Both of the API keys are not commited

 ## Bugs
-- There is a small bug when you edit something in the database, it doesn't change instantly on the recyclerView, as the `onDataChange Listener` is encapsulated and I didn't manage to put a `notifyDataSetChanged()` when `onDataChange` executes
+- There is a small bug when you edit something in the database, it doesn't change instantly on the recyclerView, as the `onDataChange Listener` is encapsulated and I didn't manage to put a `notifyDataSetChanged()` when `onDataChange` executes.
+But when the `notifyDataSetChanged()` is called, it gets updated.